Private health insurance in Finland

 The mandatory national health insurance scheme reimburses some of the fees paid by patients to private doctors, the costs of prescribed medicines, and travel costs arising from the treatment of illness.
 Finns can receive partial reimbursement for private healthcare services and purchase of outpatient pharmaceuticals through the obligatory National Health Insurance (NHI) system.

 As with all nationalized medical schemes, good access for its citizens is bought at the price of waiting lists, and lack of choice in treatment.
 Variances in the level of medical treatment available between urban and rural municipalities should also be expected.

 If a visitor is suddenly taken ill or involved in an accident during a trip to Finland, treatment is available at the same subsidized cost as for Finnish citizens, provided the visitor is from the European Economic Area and can present a European Health Insurance Card (EHIC).

 Comprehensive insurance is advised for all other nationals.
 Check with your country's health department to see if a reciprocal cover agreement is in place with Finland.
 You may need private travel insurance or international health policy to cover any medical costs incurred during your stay in Finland.

 Prospective campers should take precautions against tick bites and certainly consider immunization against tick-borne encephalitis if visiting the Åland Islands.
 Mosquitoes are a pest during the damp summers, particularly in the north.

 Pacific Prime will consult and offer a wide range of policies to meet your individual needs should you plan to travel to Finland.
-We offer a wide variety of health care plans and travel insurance policies with possible benefit packages including dental, maternity, inpatient, outpatient, specialist consultations, and many more.
-Please contact our professional advisors today for a free quote and enjoy the security that our extensive Health Insurance Plans can provide.
+We offer a wide variety of healthcare plans and travel insurance policies with possible benefit packages including dental, maternity, inpatient, outpatient, specialist consultations, and many more.
+Please contact our professional advisors today for a free quote and enjoy the security that our extensive health insurance plans can provide.